We had a beautiful morning on January 26th to begin our cruising again!

 The many bridges along the ICW contribute to the slow going.
 While a number of them are high enough for us to clear without an opening, it’s not always the case.
 So…you continually look at charts, Aquamaps, Waterway Guide, Active Captain and more to ensure that you will clear the bridge or if you need to open the bridge.
+While every bridge has a board on their fenders marking the clearance from the water, they are often facing IN, or have small type, so you can’t read them until you’re on top of them.
+Additionally, they are often worn or broken, so ultimately illegible.
 I’m not whining, but it is nerve wracking, as a small error can be an extremely costly mistake!
-If you hit the bridge, it’s obvious why it’s costly.
+If you hit the bridge, that’s clearly a costly mistake.
 Additionally, if you open the bridge unnecessarily, you are subject to a $1,000 fine from the Coast Guard.
 So we continued on with antennas down and an eye on the water level boards on the bridges.
 Our big complaint about the ICW overall is the difficulty in reading channel markers, signs regarding speed/wakes and sometimes the lack of markers overall.
 Unfortunately, the bridge tenders refuse to divulge water depths and clearance heights in Florida, as they don’t want any liability.
-Plus, this is Manatee season, so you need to be especially diligent.
+Plus, we were in the middle of Manatee season, so you need to be especially diligent.
 While the dolphins are ALWAYS around, you can be confident that they will dodge you, no matter how close they get to the boat.
 But the manatees are literally giant sea cows, who move slowly and tend to “hang” in the water.
 Their numbers are increasing, but they are extremely sensitive to weather changes, and don’t tolerate cooler temperatures, and boat interactions well, so they rightfully remain protected.
 In fact, the majority of signs regarding boat wakes are there to alert boaters of their potential presence, and every marina has numerous signs providing information on them, and how to interact with them (don’t!).

 A sampling of ICW bridges